Ocasio-Cortez’s Socialism Can Work in the Midwest — With a Rebrand

 The most radical economic policy on Ocasio-Cortez’s platform — a federal job guarantee — meanwhile, actually polls quite well in “flyover country.”
 In a survey commissioned by the Center for American Progress, a supermajority of voters agreed that “for anyone who is unemployed or underemployed, the government should guarantee them a job with a decent wage doing work that local communities need, such as rebuilding roads, bridges, and schools or working as teachers, home health-care aides, or child-care providers.”

 There are a lot of reasonable, technocratic objections to the job guarantee as a policy.
-But polling suggests that there is majoritarian support for a massive public jobs program of some kind – and that framing said program as “guaranteed jobs” might be politically effective.
+But polling suggests that there is majoritarian support for a massive public-jobs program of some kind — and that framing said program as “guaranteed jobs” might be politically effective.

 Other items on Ocasio-Cortez’s platform poll similarly well.
 A bipartisan majority of voters have espoused support for “breaking up the big banks” in recent years, while nearly 70 percent of Americans want the government to take “aggressive action” on climate change, according to Reuters/Ipsos.

-“Housing as a human right” might sound radical; but in substance, it’s anything but: The Department of Housing and Urban Development believes it could end homelessness with an additional $20 billion a year in funding; other experts put that price-tag even lower.
-I don’t think the question, “should the government raise taxes for the rich by $20 billion, if doing so would end all homelessness in the U.S.?” has been polled, but I would be surprised if it didn’t poll well, even in the Midwest.
+“Housing as a human right” might sound radical, but in substance, it’s anything but: The Department of Housing and Urban Development believes it could end homelessness with an additional $20 billion a year in funding; other experts put that price tag even lower.
+I don’t think the question, “Should the government raise taxes for the rich by $20 billion, if doing so would end all homelessness in the U.S.?” has been polled, but I would be surprised if it didn’t poll well, even in the Midwest.

 Similarly, on the question of immigration enforcement, Ocasio-Cortez’s position is likely more palatable when rendered in concrete terms than in abstract ones.
 Many white Midwesterners might recoil at phrases like “abolish ICE” or “open borders.”
-But if one asks the question, “should the government concentrate its immigration enforcement resources on combating violent criminals and gang activity, instead of going after law-abiding day laborers?”
-I suspect you’d find more support for the democratic socialist point-of-view.
+But if one asks the question, “Should the government concentrate its immigration-enforcement resources on combating violent criminals and gang activity, instead of going after law-abiding day laborers?”
+I suspect you’d find more support for the democratic socialist point of view.

 The palatability of Ocasio-Cortez’s policy platform reflects two important realities: Actually existing “democratic socialism” — which is to say, the brand championed by its most prominent proponents in elected office — is almost indistinguishable from left-liberalism; and left-liberal policies are already quite popular in the United States.